luke-john/ts-speed/agenda.md

 ## tslint:disable

 Similar to using `tslint:disable-next-line`, you can use `tslint:disable` to tell tslint to ignore all errors until it reaches a corresponding `tslint:enable`

+## node style require

+You can use a node style require to import a pacakge without typings, typescript will treat it as `any`.